Mauritius financial services

 The Mauritius forex brokerage company (currency derivatives licensed investment dealer)

-- Foreigners willing to run a forex business in Mauritius can do by i) registering a GBC1 company then ii) securing a investment dealer license with the financial services commission.
-The process require the appointment of i) a minimum of two directors including ii) two Mauritius residents and iii) two directors with at least four years of experience in the forex brokerage industry;
+- Foreigners willing to run a forex business in Mauritius can do so by i) registering a GBC1 company; then ii) securing an investment dealer license with the financial services commission.
+The process requires the appointment of a minimum of two directors including i) two Mauritius residents and ii) two directors with at least four years of experience in the forex brokerage industry;

 - Best uses for a Mauritius forex company: Mauritius is an attractive jurisdiction for forex businesses which have already have several years in the industry and now want to serve their customers with a low cost / low tax licensed entity.